Caojia, Xinhua

-The town is located in the central east of the county, it is bordered by Jiqing Town and Zuoshi Township to the north, by Sangzi Town to the east, by the subdistrict of Shangdu to the south, by Youjia Town and Youxi Township to the west.
+The town is located in the central east of the county, it is bordered by Jiqing Town and Zuoshi Township to the north, by Sangzi Town to the east, by the subdistrict of Shangdu to the south, and by Youjia Town and Youxi Township to the west.
 The town has 23 villages under its jurisdiction in 2017.

-Administrative division
+Administrative divisions

 In 2017, Caojia Town transferred a community and six villages to Shangdu Subdistrict, the town has 23 villages under its jurisdiction.